 In Tanzania to date husbands/partners are not allowed in labor wards because of the lack of privacy and overcrowding.
 Lack of privacy is a violation of women’s basic rights as human beings, because no woman would like to be seen naked or to be exposed to another’s nakedness at any time that she goes to a labor ward for maternity care.

-Click the image below to see all seven articles of the Respectful Maternity Care Charter: The Universal Rights for Childbearing Women.
+Click HERE to learn about seven articles of the Respectful Maternity Care Charter: The Universal Rights for Childbearing Women.

 This article was originally posted in 2013.